 Dr. Doug Rosenau is a Licensed Psychologist, Marriage & Family Therapist, and Diplomat of the American Board of Sexology (ABS).
 Another pioneer in Christian sex therapy, Doug is a popular speaker and the best-selling author of A Celebration of Sex.
 He is a full clinical member of the Society for Sex Therapy and Research (SSTAR), and he teaches Human Sexuality as an adjunct professor at Dallas Theological Seminary, Reformed Theological Seminary, and Richmont Graduate University.
 Dr. Doug is a graduate of Dallas Theological Seminary (Th.M.), and received his doctorate (Ed.D.) from Northern Illinois University.
 As co-founder and current Executive Director of the Christian organization Sexual Wholeness, Inc., he has helped to create the Institute for Sexual Wholeness that trains Christian sex therapists and educators.

-Course Description: An intermediate workshop designed for the student pursuing the field of sex therapy.
-This course focuses on the profession of sex therapy exploring historical, ethical, cultural, and research issues, and theoretical distinctives in the field.
-Students also explore sex therapy with specific populations.
+Course Description: This intermediate workshop is designed for the mental health clinician pursuing the field of sex therapy.
+This course focuses on the profession of sex therapy, exploring historical, ethical, cultural, and research issues, and theoretical distinctives in the field.
+This training will also explore sex therapy with specific populations.

 Course Objectives: Within the context of this 22 hour workshop, participants will be able to:

 |Day One||Sex Therapy and Special Populations

 Sex Therapy with Singles